What is labor?

 What are the signs of labor?

-Signs of labor vary from woman to woman because each woman has a slightly different labor.
+Signs of labor vary from person to person to woman because each person has a slightly different labor.
 Some common signs of labor are:

 Bloody show.
 A small amount of mucus slightly mixed with blood may come out of the vagina.